Updated on February 24th, 2020

 Bucharest in winter may just be even better than the summertime and especially around Christmas.
-Imagine long streets glowing with fairy lights, Christmas holograms covering giant buildings, 3 large Christmas markets and outdoor ice-skating rinks.
-Along with the usual attractions, you will need at least 3 days to see everything here.
+Imagine long streets glowing with fairy lights, Christmas holograms covering giant communist-style buildings, 3 large Christmas markets and outdoor ice-skating rinks.
+Along with the usual attractions, allow at least 3 days to see everything here.

 When we first arrived in Bucharest after a couple of buses from Plovdiv in Bulgaria, we couldn’t stop staring at how huge the buildings were.
 On top of their massive size, they were completely covered by holograms of candy canes, Santa hats and holly leaves.
 I knew I’d arrived in the Christmas city of my dreams.